 Description: This is your research paper on a topic that you and Dr. EMT develop.
 It is important that the topic be relevant to the goals of the class, of interest to you, and approved by Dr. EMT.
-I recommend that you develop your topic by the 8th week and no later than the 10th week of the class.
+You will give a brief presentation of your paper to the class toward the end of the semester.
+I recommend that you have developed your topic by the 8th week and no later than by the 10th week of the class.

 Academic integrity and collaboration: You will receive detailed instructions regarding the paper after class has begun.
 You should follow either MLA/APA/Chicago style or American Geophysical Union style (your choice) for citations in the text and for citing your research sources.
 You may ask a trusted person (not in the class) to proofread your paper before you turn it in but no one else should revise or rewrite your work.